YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 Track titles also reflect the themes and aesthetics of the game, with names such as "The Void", "The Archons", "The Seers", "The Black Madonna" and "The Divinity Lost".
 These evocative titles suggest key elements of the role-playing universe, such as cosmic powers, malevolent entities and enigmatic mystics.

-Here's the link to listen to the KULT Divinity Lost OST on the Bandcamp platform: https://helmgast.bandcamp.com/album/kult-divinity-lost-original-game-soundtrack.
+Here's the link to listen to the full KULT Divinity Lost OST on the Bandcamp platform: https://helmgast.bandcamp.com/album/kult-divinity-lost-original-game-soundtrack.

 If you like the module and have the means to do so, you can buy me a coffee (https://www.buymeacoffee.com/yank) to show your support and help me continue development.
 In any case, I hope you have a great time, and please don't hesitate to contact me if you have any comments or problems to report.